varigence/docs/bimlflex/implementation-guides/master-data-services.md

 The sourcing from somewhere into the MDS staging tables require metadata for both the source and the destination.
 The BimlFlex metadata import function can import the table and column definitions so that the process can be mapped.

 This document uses separate views for the staging tables for the product and category tables as the source.
-The loading of source data from the AdventureWorks LT source into Staging and Persistent Staging is considered a separate process.
+The loading of source data from the AdventureWorksLT source into Staging and Persistent Staging is considered a separate process.
 For a Business Data Vault implementation, the source could be a view created from the existing Raw Data Vault that exposes the required information needed in MDS.
 To make the source to staging and MDS processes separate and independent the MDS source views can read from staging or persistent staging.
 This will allow the sourcing process to be run independently and the MDS import to be complete without taking any delta loads from source into account.

-The metadata setup assumes the source to staging load of the AdventureWorks is completed and maintained in a separate project.
+The metadata setup assumes the source to staging load of the AdventureWorksLT Source is completed and maintained in a separate project.

 The source of Product and Category data will be custom views created in the staging database.
 These views can rename, align data types and provide the right granularity for the MDS load.